akatoch1/piglatin/README.md

 # piglatin

-Encoder Decoder model utilizing transformer blocks to translate english to pig latin. download and run on colab or your pc
+Encoder Decoder model utilizing transformer blocks to translate english to pig latin from CS 7643 GT. download and run on colab or your pc